An Introduction to Geometric Topology: Earthquakes and length functions

 Consider the case $n=i(\eta,\gamma)>0$.
 Denote by $\bar{\eta}^\theta$ the geodesic representative of $\eta$ in the twisted metric $m_\theta^\gamma$: it intersects $\gamma$ transversely in $n$ points.

-Fix a sufficiently small $R$-annulus around $\gamma$ and note that the geodesics in $m_\theta^\gamma$ can be seen in the metric $m$ as follows: they are curves that are geodesic outside the $R$-annulus and deviate smoothly on the left when crossing it as in Fig.~\ref{spezza:fig}-(centre).
-We may substitute each smooth deviation with a broken jump as shown in Fig.~\ref{spezza:fig}-(right) and get a bijection
+Fix a sufficiently small $R$-annulus around $\gamma$ and note that the geodesics in $m_\theta^\gamma$ can be seen in the original metric $m$ as follows: these are curves that are geodesic outside the $R$-annulus and deviate smoothly on the left each time they cross it as in Figure \ref{spezza:fig}-(centre).
+We may substitute each smooth deviation with a broken jump as shown in Figure \ref{spezza:fig}-(right) and get a bijection

 where a \emph{broken geodesic} is a geodesic that at every crossing of $\gamma$ jumps to the left at distance $\frac{\theta L(\gamma)}{2\pi}$ and then keeps going on, leaving $\gamma$ with the same incidence angle (here $L(\gamma)$ is the length of $\gamma$).
-This correspondence is useful because it preserves the lengths: the length of the closed geodesic for $m_\theta^\gamma$ is equal to the length of the corresponding broken geodesic (which is the sum of the lengths of its components), because the segments in Fig.~\ref{spezza:fig}-(left) and (right) are isometric.
+This correspondence is useful because it preserves the lengths: the length of the closed geodesic for $m_\theta^\gamma$ is equal to the length of the corresponding broken geodesic (which is the sum of the lengths of its components), because the segments in Figure \ref{spezza:fig}-(left) and (right) are isometric.